Canning, Food Preservation, Fruit Preserves & Pie Fillings, Water Bath Canning

 Put the softened apples through the food mill to separate the seeds, skin, and scraps from the apple sauce.
 This is a great practical life activity for kids to help with!
 Both my daughters wanted to help with these, even my one-year-old (who wasn’t very helpful…big surprise there).

-Add the applesauce back into the pot and bring back to a boil.
-Give it a stir so all the water and thicker parts of applesauce will even out.
+Add the applesauce back into the pot and bring it back to a boil.
+Stir it so all the water and thicker parts of the applesauce will even out.
 This is where you would add extra ingredients like spices, lemon juice, or sugar.
 Once the applesauce has come to a boil, turn off the heat.

 Waterbath Canning Instructions